lumentut/ng-ripple-module/README.md

 ```

 ### `rippleBgColor & activeBgColor`
-If you need a custom ripple effect color, you can customize the ripple effect using `rippleBgColor` and/or `activeBgColor`.
+If you need a custom ripple effect color, you can make a custom ripple effect using `rippleBgColor` and/or `activeBgColor`.
 ```html
   <button ... ripple
     rippleBgColor={{_rippleBgColor}}